 In certain cases, students not meeting these requirements may be admitted on a conditional basis.
-The conditional student must maintain a minimum GPA of 3.0 in at least nine CALS or EIT graduate credits in the first year of study to be fully admitted.
+The conditional student must maintain a minimum GPA of 3.0 in at least nine DCSTEM graduate credits in the first year of study to be fully admitted.

 Recommendations on a graduate application for admission to Applied Science’s Master of Science program are made by the Applied Science graduate coordinator with input provided by the relevant Applied Science doctoral faculty.
 Satisfying minimum requirements for admission by itself does not guarantee admission.
 Other factors that could be involved include but are not limited to the availability of funding and appropriate faculty mentors.

-The master of science degree requires a minimum of 30 credit hours beyond the baccalaureate degree.
+The Master of Science degree requires a minimum of 30 credit hours beyond the baccalaureate degree.
+The lecture courses not from Applied Science disciplines (applied science, biology, chemistry, geology, mathematics, and physics) must require prior approval from the Graduate coordinator.
 The student’s plan of study must be developed in conjunction with the thesis advisor/project instructor and the Student Advisory Committee.

 Emphasis in Applied Physics